p15martin/algorithmia/README.md

 # Welcome!

-This library demonstrates how to use Autotools and how it's built for iOS.
+This library demonstrates how to use [Autoconf](https://www.gnu.org/software/autoconf/) and how it's built for iOS.
 The code itself make a call to [Algorithmia](https://algorithmia.com/) using Microsoft's C++ REST SDK, [Casablanca](https://casablanca.codeplex.com/).
 Casablanca is dependent on [Boost](http://www.boost.org/) and [OpenSSL](https://www.openssl.org/).
 So there's some complexity!

 Its sibling projects AlgoPhone and AlgoClient demonstrate how the library can be used.